divyampandey/quartz/content/posts/kubernetes-imp-commands/index.md

 ```

-## Check the K8 CLI documentation
-To see the api-resource documentation on CLI we can use the explain command.

-* `kubectl explain <api-resource>`

-examples:
-1. `kubectl explain pod`
-2. `kubectl explain pod.spec`
-3. `kubectl explain pod.spec.containers`

 ### Docker EXPOSE intruction

-The `Expose` instruction informs docker that the container listens on the specified network port at runtime.
+The `Expose` instruction informs docker that the `container` listens on the specified network `port` at runtime.

 `Expose` doesn't actually publish the port